 This film is truly special because, not just because of how it looks during the day, but how you can be so creative with it in challenging or natural light.
 Kodak Pro Image 100 is a Professional 100 ISO colour film.
 Initially only available in the Asian market with a look similar to some Fuji film stocks, it is now available elsewhere in the world like the USA, Europe and Australia with it’s own unique look.
 This 100iso fine grain film is daylight balanced, but because it allows you so much creativity in natural and challenging light, is as special as it is versatile.

 The detail is certainly there in the highlights and in the shadows.
 This film is both detailed and sharp, with a fine grain.
 It is great for scanning.
-This film has more dynamic range than digital sensors in my view.
+This film has more dynamic range than some digital sensors in my view.

 So, Ok, we’ve established that Kodak Pro 100 has a fine grain, sharp rendering with strong details, true to life colours when shot in daylight, and keeps the shadows open with plenty of information and prevents the highlights from peaking.
+I will say that when compared to say Fuji C200, it has a bit of a stronger grain structure.
+Fuji C200 has a finer grain, and possibly more accurate colour.

 What is very special about Kodak Pro 100 film?

 As the film is chemically engineered to keep the shadows open and detailed, if you under expose the detail is still there.
 So after dark, you can expose for the highlights, eg, lights at night, and get some images that are truely special.
 These types of images are hard to get on other films.
+If you shoot underexposed, or try to keep the shadows open, I’ve found that you tend to get a bit of a pinky tone to your images.

 Let’s talk about this film for portraits.
 Well, on the box, there is a wedding photo.
 Clearly the film is marketed to pros taking photos of people.
 For me, everything about this film looks natural.
 I took this photo in a cafe with natural light coming in from the window.
 Skin colours are right.
 Eye colour (often overlooked) is right, hair is right and detailed.